-Fixing small things that are conspicuous can help you create a good impression of your home.
+It is worth fixing small things that are conspicuous.
+This has a positive impact on perceptions.
 If the outside lights and doors work, this shows that the property is well looked after.
 If it is unclear whether major or minor renovation work is worth it for the impact on the selling price, an estate agent will be able to provide an informed opinion.

 5. Sales pack

 Any serious buyer will want to find out as much as possible about a property before deciding to buy.
 So keep all the paperwork handy.
 A proper sales pack will include high-quality pictures, plans of the property, floor plans, an excerpt from the land register and a description of the surrounding area and infrastructure.
 An estate agent will help you put all the information together and identify potential target prospect groups.
 Agents are also helpful when it comes to corresponding with notaries and authorities and organizing viewings with interested parties.